 When making a FanDuel withdrawal, you will have the option of paying paid via Paypal or check.
 Paypal withdrawals are typically made in 2 days while up to 10 business days with a check.

 Withdrawals can be made via Paypal or check.

 FanDuel Deposit Bonus

 Because of the other benefits and value you get from signing up at FanDuel, the initial deposit bonus isn’t as good as other daily fantasy sports sites.
-While most sites will match your deposit dollar for dollar with a bonus that will unlock over time, FanDuel currently only offers the FanDuel 5-Pack — up to $50 in beginner 50/50 entries when making a first deposit.
+While some sites will match your deposit dollar for dollar with a bonus that will unlock over time, FanDuel is currently offering a free refund offer up to $120 on your first contest entry.

 FanDuel includes several great promotions.
 Most notably, they offer a loyalty system based on how much you play, called FanDuel Points.

 FanDuel also runs four levels of freerolls, depending on how many points you accrue during a month: